-Each student must complete the 36-hour general education core, three (3) hours of physical education classes, and the ETS Proficiency Profile Exam.
-Communication majors will complete two semesters of a modern language (or test out of the beginning semester).
+Communication majors must complete the 36-hour general education core, including two semesters of a modern language (or test out of the beginning semester), the ETS Proficiency Profile Exam. and three (3) hours of physical education classes.
 PSY 1012 and SYG 2411 are recommended to fulfill the behavioral science requirements.